Mankind must put an end to war, or war will put an end to mankind. —John Fitzgerald Kennedy

 As a journal prompt, JFK's words managed to spark some thought from my seventh grade English students today.
 They also gave me occasion to consider the somewhat monumental shift in meaning these words have undergone since I was sitting in a seventh-grader's desk, contemplating (when not engaged with more immediate, pre-adolescent concerns) the world at large.

 When they were originally expressed, these words acknowledged the awesome power of destruction the human race had achieved with the invention and proliferation of the thermonuclear bomb.
-The realization that we could effectively extinguish ourselves in a great, cataclysmic bonfire seemed to sober people for awhile.
-It certainly sobered me as a kid watching made for tv movies about the end of the world, coming to grips with terms like "nuclear winter" and "mushroom cloud."
+The realization we could effectively extinguish ourselves in a great, cataclysmic bonfire seemed to sober people for awhile.
+It certainly sobered me as a kid watching made-for-TV movies about the end of the world, coming to grips with terms like "nuclear winter" and "mushroom cloud."